Developer Accidentally Deletes Production Database On Their First Day On The Job

 But what about daily backups?
 Maybe twice daily?
 Was the the database replicated over load balanced servers?
 No?
 Can't have been all that big a web site / app...

+Re:Why Was He Mucking With It In The First Place?
+(Score:5, Informative)

-Whoever gave a new hire a worksheet with a URL for the production server and login with full ac
+Whoever gave a new hire a worksheet with a URL for the production server and login with full access should be the one fired.
+This new kid showed the company that their new hire setup is completely insecure and that their backup infrastructure doesn't work.
+It's not this kids fault.

 Re: (Score:2)